OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-22.md

 Abraham named that place The Lord Will Provide.
 To this day it is said, “On the mountain of the Lord it will be provided.”

 ## Genesis 22:15
-The angel of the Lord called to Abraham from heaven a second time
+The angel of the Lord called to Abraham from heaven once more

 ## Genesis 22:16
 and said, “I have sworn by myself, declares the Lord, because you have done this and have not withheld your son, your only son,